theuves/psenv/readme.md

     --recursive           Retrieve all parameters within a hierarchy --is-dotenv           Output with the format "NAME=value"
-    --is-cmd              Output for Windows Command Prompt (cmd.exe)
+    --is-cmd              Output for Windows Command Prompt (cmd.exe) -h, --help            Print this message
+    -v, --version         Print the current version of psenv
 ```